santosfabin/santosfabin/README.md

   height="25"
 />

-A Backend Developer and Cybersecurity enthusiast, passionate about building secure, scalable systems.
+A Fullstack Developer and Cybersecurity enthusiast, passionate about building secure, scalable systems.
 I'm currently exploring how to merge these fields with AI and automation to create innovative tech solutions. **My GitHub is an open book, feel free to explore my projects.
 For a more detailed overview of my work